numtel/beach-report-lite/README.md

 Javascript, and by extention Node.js, have frequently been criticised for their lack of standard library.

-In this project, standard packages such as Express, EJS, Request, and Nodeunit have been replaced with custom classes and functions that only require built-in Node.js modules.
+In this project, regularly-used packages such as Express, EJS, Request, and Nodeunit have been replaced with custom classes and functions that only require built-in Node.js modules.

 ### Front-end